BenjaminHao/DailyProblems/C01_ArraysAndStrings/01_IfAllUniqueCharsInString/README.md

+# Question 1.1
-# Implement an algorithm to determine if a string has all unique characters.
+## Implement an algorithm to determine if a string has all unique characters.
 What if you can not use additional data structures?

 ## **Thinking**
 First of all, what kinds of characters in the string?
 Are they ASCII code, or just 26 normal English characters.
 We have different solutions for different situations.